danneu/linode-api/README.md

 ### Alternative API

-Our you can use the `linode-request` directly.
+Or you can use the `linode-request` directly.
 Pass in the API method-keyword and a map of params.

 ``` clojure
 (linode-request :user.getapikey {:username "danneu" :password "..."})